 The earliest camps for Union prisoners were in and around Richmond, Virginia, capital of the Confederacy.
 By 1863, however, the prisoner population in Richmond had grown to the point that it caused a serious drain on the city's dwindling food supply.
 Additionally, Richmond was under constant threat of attack, so the Confederacy established large prison camps in remote locations, such as Andersonville, Georgia.

 The first prisoners arrived at Camp Sumter in February 1864.
 Over the course of the next few months approximately 400 prisoners arrived daily.
 Though designed to house only 10,000 prisoners, by June 1864 over 26,000 men were confined at Andersonville.
-Two months later, the population had swelled to 32,000, the most men it ever held.
+Two months later, the population had swelled to 32,000, the most men it ever held at any one time.

-Due to the deteriorating economy, inadequate transportation and the need to concentrate all resources on its army, the Confederate government was unable to provide the prisoners with adequate housing, food, clothing, and medical care.
-These terrible conditions, combined with the breakdown of the prisoner exchange system, caused the prisoners to suffer greatly and resulted in a high mortality rate.
+In order to concentrate all resources on its army, the Confederate government was chose not to provide the prisoners with adequate housing, food, clothing, and medical care.
+These terrible conditions, combined with the breakdown of the prisoner exchange system over the Confederacy's refusal to treat African American soldiers as anything but slaves, caused the prisoners to suffer greatly and resulted in a high mortality rate.